Ngākau Aroha

 Ngākau Aroha Parenting is about creating more leaders in the Tūpuna Parenting movement.

-We will teach you about tūpuna parenting mātauranga, grounded in the tapu and mana of pēpi, and give you tools to share these kōrero with whānau as part of your daily practice.
+We will teach you about tūpuna parenting mātauranga, grounded in the tapu and mana of pēpi, and give you tools to share these kōrero with whānau as part of your daily work.

 You will be able to inspire and empower them to be gentle, respectful and loving parents and whānau, just like our tūpuna were.